 Democracy in Hungary has been torn down by the ruling government and the power has already taken over several cultural institutions, restricted sources for contemporary projects and made many actors dependent on their corrupted structures.
 These processes and interventions shrunk the freedom of culture and created an atmosphere where self-censorship is accepted and tolerated.
 The state only supports conservative and traditional works of art.
 The political environment gives no space for critical views, innovative solutions and independent creativity.
 Our collaboration is based on our best beliefs that great art should be free, critical and political.
 All three organisations in the hub are engaged to fight against censorship and empower cultural actors to use their voices against misjustice.
-We want to unite our resources and networks to create a platform with socially active cultural actors to promote social responsibility and critical participation for artists, raise awareness on the importance of solidarity and stepping up, and open up the public discourse with the relevant stakeholders on the importance of this topic.
+We united our resources and networks to create a platform with socially active cultural actors to promote social responsibility and critical participation for artists, raise awareness on the importance of solidarity and stepping up, and open up the public discourse with the relevant stakeholders on the importance of this topic.

 Auróra has a committed community of regular visitors; it connects a large group of young adults with different fields of interest and knowledge (contemporary art, underground music, social studies etc.) who are strongly engaged in social justice and who have critical views on public issues.